Swimmer who 'got into difficulty' dies

 He has not yet been named, but officers said the man was not from the local area.

-North Wales Police said enquiries were ongoing, but the death was not being treated as suspicious.
+North Wales Police said inquiries were ongoing, but the death was not being treated as suspicious.

 A force spokesman added: "Emergency services were quickly on the scene and the man, aged in his early 20s, was conveyed by Air Ambulance to Ysbyty Gwynedd.